 Nevertheless, I highly recommend taking the Big Bus tour, because it takes you from the Welcome to Fabulous Las Vegas sign (be prepared for the crowd beneath it), along the Strip, all the way to the Circus Circus, as the last stop on the red route.
 And from there on you can take the blue line, which goes along the Stratosphere (you might see some crazy people there paying to jump from the tower) towards downtown, crosses the lively Fremont street and returns.
 This part of the tour is a bit boring for my taste, but since it is included in the price and your legs are probably killing you, take it.
 It only lasts for about 20 minutes, I think.
 The Night tour is charming as well, since Vegas is the city of lights (sorry, Paris), but there is no need to pay those extra bucks – you can easily catch a glimpse of Vegas by night if you take the last “Strip” ride at about 7 pm, when it already gets dark.
 At least it did in November.

-The next one in line is Excalibur, my magic castle hall, which is actually only magical from the outside.
+In front of the pyramid shaped Luxor you can see the big statues of sphinx and pharaohs and maybe see the Titanic exhibition.
+I visited the real pyramids in Egypt and I have to say they made quite a good copy.
+The shot of Luxor I made from the bus is actually one of my Vegas favorites.
+The next one in line is Excalibur, designed as a medevial castle with eye cathcing colored cones, which is actually only magical from the outside.
 Honestly, you won’t miss anything if you just pass by, cross the bridge (with pretty awesome views in all directions) and reach the New York area.
 Since I am in love with the Big Apple, this part of Vegas was my favorite.
-The Statue of Liberty (by the way, it is about half size of its original version, and has male hands) stands in front of the New York, New York hotel, followed by a replica of Brooklyn Bridge.
+The Statue of Liberty (by the way, it is about half size of its original version, and it has male hands – oh the jokers!) stands in front of the New York, New York hotel, followed by a replica of Brooklyn Bridge.
 Make sure you get some good Italian coffee inside the hotel – the charming ambient reminds of Little Italy.

-Since I didn’t visit all the hotels from the inside and you probably don’t want to read my Vegas review for 3 hours, I will try to cut things short from here.
-Make sure to see the fountains in front of Bellagio during the day and night – both versions have their own charm.
+Since you probably don’t want to read my Vegas review for 3 hours, I will try to cut things short from here.
+Make sure to see the fountains in front of the Bellagio during the day and night – both versions have their own charm.
 I think the water pops up every 15 minutes, so don’t worry, you don’t need to schedule your time for that.
 Caesar’s palace is gorgeous from the outside, while we have Celine Dion to thank for the Colloseum part – it was built just for her and she performs there regularly.
 Another masterpiece is the Venetian.
 Take the time to check it from the inside as well.
 Again, the night version is very romantic, when the water in those fake canals gets magical colors.

 The “modern” part of the Strip, around Aria and CityCenter is a nice contemporary refreshment.
 The Veer twins, luxury residential towers which lean in opposite directions (about five degrees from center) are indeed eye catching.

 And then there are Wynn and Encore.
 The richest and the most glorious of them all.
 Make the time and take your time.
 Even if your legs are about to fall off, trust me, these two giants are worth it.
 Especially if you learn about Mr. Wynn’s story.
-Once again, take that Big Buss tour, they will tell you all about it.
-(I swear to my dog I am not getting any commission for this.)
+Once again, take that Big Bus tour, they will tell you all about it.
+(I swear to my dog I am not getting paid for this.)

 Choosing the right hotel

-As I mentioned, I chose the Excalibur because of the trade show nearby.
-The location was totally ok, and since there is also a bus station very close to the hotel, I can easily recommend it further.
-However, I think that any of the hotels on the Strip serve their purpose … and that is to gamble until you drop.
-Although I am not the right person to advice you on that part of the fun (you can booohooo me as much as you like, I am just not into it), I did learn learn that the machines are all over the place.
+I have stayed in the Excalibur because of the trade show nearby (the location was totally ok, and since there is also a bus station very close to the hotel, I can easily recommend it) and Polo Towers which is more centrally located.
+However, I think that any of the hotels on the Strip serve their “purpose” … and that is to gamble until you drop and preferably not leave the hotel at all.
+Although I am not the right person to advice you on that part of the fun, I did learn that the machines are all over the place.
 They start by welcoming you at the airport and they don’t forget to say goodbye when you leave as well.
 I think they even have them in oil stations …

 Ok so back to choosing the hotel, I noticed that the prices can double on weekends, so if you are on a budget, it might be smart of you to take a room a bit off the Strip.
 Again, we probably don’t have the same motives to visit Las Vegas, so I recommend you to listen to your wallet and see the Hangover part one and two … and the rest is up to you.